eProsima/Fast-DDS-docs/docs/notes/notes.rst

 2. Fix bad-free when receiving malformed DATA submessage
 3. Fix clang warnings
 4. Use STL implementation of ``Timed/RecursiveTimedMutex`` when ``MSVC >= 19.36``
-5. Notify datasharing listener at the end of a successful matching in intraprocess
+5. Notify data-sharing listener at the end of a successful matching in intraprocess
 6. Fix the clang build for clang 14
-7. Fix ``HelloWorld`` ``DataSharing`` example idl
+7. Fix ``HelloWorld`` Data-Sharing example idl
 8. Fix the behaviour of ``disable_positive_acks`` period
 9. Fix ``DomainParticipant::register_remote_type`` return when negotiating type
 10. Fix Data Race when updating liveliness changed in WLP
 11. Fix TCP sender resources creation
-12. Fix flow controllers utests compilation when using ``Fast CDR`` from thirdparty
+12. Fix flow controllers unit tests compilation when using ``Fast CDR`` from thirdparty
 13. Add XML parser ``bit_bound`` bounds check
 14. Add tests for reconnection with same GUID
 15. Fix Github Windows CI